 Offering leaves alone is not enough.
 You also need to make it easy for employees to apply for vacation by giving them tools such as a mobile app for leave.

-Such things greatly strengthen their engagement during the time they spend working.
-It is best to mutually determine this requirement with the employee on organizational entry.
+Such things considerably strengthen their engagement during the time they spend working.
+It is best to determine this requirement with the employee on organizational entry mutually.

 Recognition and Rewards

-Every employee wants to be acknowledged for the hard work they do, and understandably so – simple initiatives such as “Employee of the Month” to bigger incentives such as paid business trips go a long way in securing the trust of top performers.
+Every employee wants to be acknowledged for the hard work they do, and understandably so – simple initiatives such as “Employee of the Month” to more significant incentives such as paid business trips go a long way in securing the trust of top performers.

 Additionally, it promotes healthy competition and keeps productivity at an all-time high.
 A peer-to-peer recognition program also works similarly by validating and appreciating where it is required.